pvasys/PillarRomanNumeralKata/README.md

 - Navigate to the location of the .sln file
 - Navigate to the subfolder VasysRomanNumeralsKata
 - type: dotnet run <arabic number>

+Next Steps:
+While the solution is overkill for the scope of the problem, I took the opportunity to demonstrate steps toward an ideal solution.